DeNA/Anjin/README.md

         The bot must be invited to the channel.</dd>
   <dt>Mention Sub Team IDs</dt><dd>Comma Separated Team IDs to mention in notification message</dd>
   <dt>Add Here In Slack Message</dt><dd>Add @here to notification message.
 Default is off</dd>
+  <dt>Take screenshot</dt><dd>Take a screenshot when posting an error terminated report.
+Default is on</dd>
+  <dt>Normally terminated report</dt><dd>Post a report if normally terminates.
+Default is off</dd>
+  <dt>Take screenshot</dt><dd>Take a screenshot when posting a normally terminated report.
+Default is off</dd>
 </dl>

-You can create a bot on the following page:
+You can create a Slack Bot on the following page:
 [Slack API: Applications](https://api.slack.com/apps)

-The bot needs the following permissions:
+The Slack Bot needs the following permissions:

 - chat:write
 - files:write